emmajanedrews/base-template/_posts/2017-11-16-top-10-reasons-to-sell-during-the-fall-and-winter.md

 Today let’s go through the top 10 reasons why I think fall and winter are great times to get your home sold.

-**1. You will be a non-contingent homebuyer.**This gives you much more leverage as a purchaser in the market when you do have a home to sell.
+**1. You will be a non-contingent homebuyer.&nbsp;**This gives you much more leverage as a purchaser in the market when you do have a home to sell.

 **2. There are a lot of rental vacancies**, which will make it easier if you have to do a double move.